 High quality music education enables lifelong participation in, and enjoyment of, music.
 We believe that all children should have the opportunity to learn a musical instrument and to make music with others.

-Our key provider for tuition is Lancashire Music Service who are able to provide pupils with the opportunity to engage with music using a variety of instruments.
+Our key provider for tuition is Lancashire Music Service who are able to provide pupils with the opportunity to engage with extra curricular guitar and keyboard.